-Figure 10: Main sources of funding for domestic abuse community-based support services, according to organisation type of income, mostly from Local Authorities or Police and Crime Commissioners.
+Figure 10: Main sources of funding for domestic abuse community-based support services, according to organisation type

+17. Overall, most organisations (80%) received statutory funding as their main source of income, mostly from Local Authorities or Police and Crime Commissioners.
 A further 12% of organisations received some statutory funding (but not as their main source of funding), and 7% of organisations received no statutory funding whatsoever.
-This varies by size of income (Figure 11) which sex or gender support was provided to (Figure 12), and type of organisation (Figure 13).
+This varies by size of income (Figure 11) which sex or genders support was provided to (Figure 12), and type of organisation (Figure 13).
 It is worth noting that 'main source' just meant the largest source of income into an organisation - not that it represented the majority of funding received.